Voices For Change: The New AAOM Speaker Series

 • November 23rd, 2025

 Inspired by a family search, Susan now volunteers as a search angel, using her expertise in forensic DNA to help adoptees understand their DNA results and reconnect with biological relatives, having already reunited more than 200 families.
+She is also an AAOM Board member and conducts a monthly workshop to assist Michigan adoptees in obtaining their birth information from the state of Michigan.

 • November 30th, 2025

-Sullivan is an independent scholar, writer, and adoptee rights advocate whose work explores the Black and transracial adoptee experience; as President of Adoptees for Family Preservation, she champions awareness of adoption industry practices and their impact on adoptees and families.
+Sullivan Summer, Adoptee, Author & President, Adoptees for Family Preservation is an independent scholar, writer, and adoptee rights advocate whose work explores the Black and transracial adoptee experience; as President of Adoptees for Family Preservation, she champions awareness of adoption industry practices and their impact on adoptees and families.

 • December 7th, 2025